List of Murdoch Mysteries characters: Detective Llewellyn Watts

 Like Murdoch, Watts is extremely well-read and philosophical, approaching his cases with objective analytical logic in the vein of Sherlock Holmes.
 However, Watts prefers performing his investigations outdoors and on the streets.
 He can be difficult to work with because he tends to speak with little regards to social graces and voices his thought processes aloud and unfiltered.
 Watts' eccentric body language and speech patterns are reminiscent of famous Canadian pianist and personality Glenn Gould.

 In season 13, Detective Watts begins a relationship with Jack Walker, a local butcher that Watts meets during a case.
 Their relationship becomes romantic, but they are forced to keep the true nature of their relationship discreet, owing to laws against homosexuality and to avoid damaging each other's public reputations.
 Jack later marries a woman named Clara, who is pregnant with their son Samuel, and breaks up with Watts.
-Watts briefly entertains a relationship with poet Milo Strange, but returns to Jack when Jack tries to run away with Samuel and Watts to New York, and Watts has quit the Toronto Constabulary out of disgust over Brackenreid's apparent decision to manipulate evidence to ensure the arrest of a Black man who was guilty for other crimes that could not be proven.
-Although Inspector Brackenreid had turned a blind eye to Watt's relationships, Brackenreid's temporary successor Inspector Edwards arrests Watts on charges of indecency related to homosexual activities.
+Watts briefly entertains a relationship with poet Milo Strange, but returns to Jack when Watt quits the Toronto Constabulary out of disgust for Brackenreid's decision to manipulate evidence — he and Jack then temporarily run away with Samuel to New York.
+After leaving New York at the end of season 15, Watts lives in a Mennonite colony for several months, but leaves after Murdoch accuses him of hiding, though he does not yet return to Station House 4.

+Although Inspector Brackenreid had turned a blind eye to Watts' relationships, Brackenreid's temporary successor Inspector Edwards arrests Watts on charges of indecency related to homosexual activities.
 On principle, he refuses to leave his prison cell after all the other men are released and begins a hunger strike, until Violet Hart spikes his water with amines and encourages him to use his voice in a setting where he will be heard.
-He rejoins the constabulary at the request of George when the latter becomes acting inspector of station house 4 while Brackenreid is away in England to care for a sick relative and Murdoch has been abducted.
+He rejoins the constabulary at the request of George when the latter becomes acting inspector of Station House 4 while Brackenreid is away in England to care for a sick relative and Murdoch has been abducted.